 What is Software Design?

 Software design is a method of creating a blueprint, or layout, for organizing the code of a software program.
 It's that simple to describe, but is it that straightforward to carry out?
 That is a completely different case, but if you are doing software design for a new software project, you must understand its significance; otherwise, you may overlook its sharpness.

 Software development is a multi-step process.
-The software is a multi-layer, multi-dimensional spectrum with numerous intermediary processes in its construction.
+The software is a multi-layer, multi-dimensional spectrum with independent components and numerous intermediary processes in its construction.

 Software designing is divided into two major phases: